kpavonhu/Lab2/README.md

 #  Running the Application

-To run this application using Docker, make sure you have Docker installed on your system.
-Then, build the Docker image using the provided Dockerfile, and run the container.
+Build the Docker image using the provided Dockerfile, and run the container.
 The Flask application will be accessible at http://localhost:5000/store.

 docker build -t flask-store .
 docker run -p 5000:5000 flask-store